Code-Institute-Submissions/Stream-1-Project-1/README.md

 - If a phone number was supplied that it only excepted numbers in this field.

 ## Some problems that arose and how I resolved them
 #### I had a video on the ActiveSchools.html page embedded.
-When i tried to push this video to GitHub it caused me alot of problems, It was taking 10 minutes trying to push, followed by an error to say the video was too large and the max GitHub would recieve was 100KB, it advised Git LFS, so i followed the instructions for this, it let me push the once but after that with every push i was trying to make, it was taking 10minutes followed by errors in relation to the video.
-I finally resolved this by uploading the video to YouTube and embedding a link to the youTube video instead.
+When I tried to push this video to GitHub it caused me a lot of problems, it was taking 10 minutes trying to push, followed by an error to say the video was too large and the max GitHub would receive was 100KB, it advised Git LFS, so I followed the instructions for this, it let me push the video to GitHub once but after that with every push I was trying to make, it was taking 10minutes followed by errors in relation to the video.
+I finally resolved this by uploading the video to YouTube and embedding a link to the YouTube video instead.

 #### I originally had all my photos on the Gallery.html page.
-However when i clicked on this page, it was taking a long time to load each picture, too long for anyone to want to wait to see them.
+However, when I clicked on this page, it was taking a long time to load each picture, too long for anyone to want to wait to see them.
 I resolved this by creating different pages for different events and just showing a few pictures on each page.
-I also resized every picture and compressed every picture using TingPNG.com this reduced the size of the pictures by up to 74%, many pictures were over 5MB and after reducing the size and compressing i was able to reduce the size to a couple of hundred KB's.
+I also resized every picture and compressed every picture using TingPNG.com this reduced the size of the pictures by up to 74%, many pictures were over 5MB and after reducing the size and compressing I was able to reduce the size to a couple of hundred KB's.
 This in turn made the downloading much faster.

 #### All my links were working perfectly during cross border testing but when I uploaded to GitHub pages, the links were not working.
 I found out that GitHub pages was case sensitive so I resolved this by going through my code and making sure every link was spelt with proper cases.